-Since its inception in 2005, the western portion of the Vandalia Trail has been a natural surface.
-However, in the fall of 2016, Hendricks County Parks & Recreation began the process of paving the entire four-mile section that it operates.
-The pavement currently extends from the People Pathways at the county line, east through Coatesville, to County Road 675 West.
-Construction crews are in the process of paving the remaining section of the trail into Amo.
+Since its inception in 2005, the western portion of the Vandalia Trail had been a gravel and natural surface.
+However, Hendricks County Parks & Recreation has now paved the entire four-mile section that it operates.

 As with the B&O Trail, the Vandalia Trail is shaded by a beautiful canopy of trees, and the peace and serenity of the western portion of Hendricks County makes for an enjoyable communion with nature as you travel by foot, bicycle or even horseback.

 The Vandalia Trail crosses Crittenden Creek just west of Amo, and the bridge over the creek had seen its better days.
-As part of the improvements to the trail, the bridge is being completely replaced, providing much safer passage.
+As part of the recent improvements to the trail, the bridge was completely replaced, providing much safer passage.

 Hendricks County Parks & Recreation has started working with landowners to purchase parcels of land in an effort to expand the Vandalia Trail east from Amo to Clayton.
 The long-term plan is to extend the trail east through Cartersburg and connect with the Plainfield section of the Vandalia Trail, providing a non-stop trail from the western border to the eastern border of Hendricks County.